microsoft/playwright/docs/src/browsers.md

 pwsh bin/Debug/netX/playwright.ps1 install-deps
 ```

-You can also install the dependencies for a single browser only by passing it as an argument:
+You can also install the dependencies for a single browser by passing it as an argument:

 ```bash js
 npx playwright install-deps chromium